PhantomDraft/phantomdraft.github.io/content/en/articles/The idea of Apocalypse in horror films, particularly slashers films.md

 ## Slasher vs. Post-Apocalypse

 Sometimes art reflects the mood within a certain region of the planet; sometimes it cannot reflect this due to strict censorship within a country.
 However, horror—and especially the slasher genre—is, in my view, not a genre meant to analyze society or resolve the issues that it exaggerates.
-The slasher focuses on problematic issues, often reducing them merely to the goal of survival, with circumstances summarized by the phrase "Wrong Turn."
+The slasher focuses on problematic issues, often reducing them merely to the goal of survival, with circumstances summarized by the phrase "Wrong Turn".
 Looking at the world through the slasher genre, or even more so attempting to justify a nation's actions through it, is a rather pessimistic idea doomed to something unpleasant.

 I felt inspired to take a little journey through time, and I gladly invite you along.
 So, all aboard our time machine\!